Two-Legged Spot: Teaching a Quadruped to Only Use Its Hind Legs for Locomotion

 The Primary Shaping Signal: Front Feet Contact Penalty

-We added a single new reward term — front_feet_contact_penalty with weight −5.0 — that penalizes the robot for every timestep either front foot is in contact with the ground.
-Contact is detected by checking whether the net force magnitude on the front feet exceeds a 1 N threshold using the contact force history buffer.
+The new reward term, front_feet_contact_penalty (weight −5.0), penalizes the robot for every timestep either front foot is in contact with the ground.
+A foot counts as in contact when the net force on it exceeds 1 N, measured from the contact force history buffer.

-A weight of −5.0 is large relative to the existing reward function.
-The base_linear_velocity tracking reward tops out around +5.0; the new penalty is large enough that keeping both front feet on the ground costs more than the entire velocity tracking reward.
-Figures 6 and 7 show the early response to this signal: Spot begins attempting to push itself upright but cannot sustain the posture.
+The weight of −5.0 is large compared to the rest of the reward function.
+The base_linear_velocity tracking reward, for comparison, tops out around +5.0; keeping both front feet down therefore costs more than the entire velocity tracking reward earns.
+Figures 6 and 7 show the early response: Spot begins pushing itself upright in brief attempts, but cannot yet sustain the posture.

 Adjusting the Command Distribution

 Figure 8 compares the reward curves of the quadruped run and the first hind legs run.
-The mean reward for the hind legs run is substantially lower than the quadruped baseline, which reflects two things: the reward function was significantly changed (the GaitReward disabled, several weights reduced or zeroed), and with 80% of environments commanding Spot to stand rather than move, the velocity tracking rewards fire far less often.
+The hind legs curve sits well below the quadruped baseline.
+Two effects explain the gap.
+The reward function itself changed (with GaitReward disabled and several other weights reduced or zeroed), and with 80% of environments commanding Spot to stand rather than move, the velocity tracking rewards fire much less often.

 The Reward Engineering Gauntlet